Lupennat/ludb/BUILDER.md

 ### Updating JSON Columns

-When updating a JSON column, you should use `->` syntax to update the appropriate key in the JSON object.
-This operation is supported on MySQL 5.7+ and PostgreSQL 9.5+:
+When updating a JSON column, you should use `->` syntax to update the appropriate key in the JSON object

 ```ts
 affected = await DB.table('users').where('id', 1).update({ 'options->enabled': true });